Healthy Non-Perishable Foods & Packaged Snacks for Diabetics

 5. Single-Serve Whole Grain Chips or Crackers

-Chips and crackers are a carbohydrate source that can impact blood sugar, but choosing single-serve packages for a snack can help control portion sizes.
+Chips and crackers are a carbohydrate source that can impact blood sugar levels, but choosing single-serve packages for a snack can help control portion sizes.
 Whole grain chips or crackers are higher in fiber compared to refined flour-based snacks.

 The extra fiber from whole grains can help slow the release of blood sugar from the digestive tract after eating.
 Pair with hummus or guacamole for a more filling and balanced snack.

 Jerky is another diabetic-friendly, high-protein, low-carb, non-perishable food choice.
-It can serve as a low-carb, portable snack option that can keep one feeling full.
+It can serve as a low-carb, portable snack option that can help keep you feeling full.

-Keep in mind jerky can be higher in sodium and may have added sugars for certain flavored jerky.
+Keep in mind jerky can be higher in sodium and may have added sugars for certain flavored jerky types.
 Check labels and keep in mind this should be eaten in moderation as a diabetic-friendly packaged food.